 Q: How early can I check-in to the hotel if I am driving?

 A: Check-in at the Capstone Hotel begins at 3 pm on the Sunday of the visit.
-CBH personnel will be on site at the hotel beginning at 3 pm.
+Staff will be on site at the hotel beginning at 3 pm.

 Q: If I live within driving distance do I have to stay at the hotel Sunday night?

 A: Yes, that is our preference.
-Staying in the hotel allows you to spend needed time with current CBHers and other finalists.
+Staying in the hotel allows you to spend needed time with current Randall Research Scholars and other finalists.

 Q: Can my parents attend the Finalist Visit?

 A: Parents are welcome to come with you to Tuscaloosa, but the focus is on the finalists.
 There are NO activities scheduled for the parents during the visit.
 Finalists will have full schedules of activities, so parents will need to plan their own activities.
-Finalists are encouraged to spend time with current CBHers and other finalists to get a feel for the program.
-The Computer-Based Honors Program will not pay for the hotel room or travel expenses of the parents, and parents must make their own hotel reservations.
+Finalists are encouraged to spend time with current students and other finalists to get a feel for the program.
+The Randall Research Scholars Program will not pay for the hotel room or travel expenses of the parents, and parents must make their own hotel reservations.

 Q: Who will be in my hotel room?